Recording FAQs

 The U.S. Department of State provides information regarding a U.S. passport name change, (877) 487-2778 http://travel.state.gov/, National Passport Information Center

-You may search the El Paso County Assessor’s Real Estate Parcel Search at https://property.spatialest.com/co/elpaso/#/ to identify the ownership of a piece of property
+A lien or title search is not performed by the county clerk.
+Owners may search records online themselves or pay a title company or land research company to perform the search for them.
+You may search the El Paso County Assessor’s Real Estate Parcel Search at https://property.spatialest.com/co/elpaso/#/ to identify the ownership of a piece of property.

 The lender (company that held the mortgage) will file a Release of Deed of Trust with the office of the Public Trustee requesting the removal of the lien on the property.
 This document then will be recorded in our office.
-If you do not receive a copy from the lender you may contact our Recording Department to obtain a copy.
+If you do not receive a copy from the lender you may contact our Recording Department to obtain a copy by email at copyrequests@elpasoco.com.

 There are several additional steps you as a property owner can take to help guard against property fraud: